andreas128/NTIRE21_Learning_SR_Space/README.md

-# Learning the Super-Resolution Space
+# NTIRE 2021 Challenge on Learning the Super-Resolution Space

 ## Introduction